idmyn/notes/git.md

 - [by default, git looks for a global .gitignore file at `~/.config/git/ignore`](https://stackoverflow.com/a/22885996/10314380)
 - big repo? `git clone --filter=blob:none <url>`
+- to get git log for changes in specific directory: `git log -- dirname`

 ## Master/Main